 Why is it that Lord Brevon decides to organize a convoluted plot involving brainwashing and the manipulation of several forces much weaker than his own army when he could have just gone and stolen the Kingdom Stone himself?

 Pragmatism, perhaps.
-He doesn't KNOW the relative strength of the Avalice forces, and didn't want to run the risk of depleting his forces in an immediate assault.
+He doesn't know the relative strength of the Avalice forces, and didn't want to run the risk of depleting his forces in an immediate assault.
 That, or pride.
 Avalice isn't a worthy conquest, so he doesn't intend to waste troops on it.

-After Brevon turns off the oxygen, Milla gives you a bubble shield so you can breathe but she doesn't have one herself.
+After Brevon turns off the oxygen, Milla gives you a bubble shield so you can breathe, but she doesn't have one herself.
 So how did she survive?
 And how does a bubble shield help you breathe in a room that's running out of oxygen?
 Wouldn't that just make you suffocate faster?

 We learn that Milla has been away from her parents for some time and was alone in the wilderness.
 When asked about it, Milla can only say "it feels like a really long time".
 Her story intro shows her talking to Mr. Stumpy, an imaginary friend she's carved out of a tree.
-She seems to be aware that it can't talk back and laughs it off, but the implication is a little girl has been wandering alone in the wild without any supervision and has become so lonely she's made something she can talk to just to cope.
-If that wasn't bad enough, the shooting star and her wanting to make a potion to let her fly to find them suggests they're dead or at least missing and she's too innocent to understand, and she's only ten years old!
+She seems to be aware that it can't talk back and laughs it off, but the implication is that a little girl has been wandering alone in the wild without any supervision and has become so lonely that she's made something she can talk to just to cope.
+If that wasn't bad enough, the shooting star and her wanting to make a potion to let her fly into the sky to find them suggests that they're dead or at least missing and she's too innocent to understand, and she's only ten years old!